 You learn about different financial products like mutual funds and insurance.

 An Analyst or Support Advisor also assists in creating reports for existing clients.
-They show how well their investments are doing.
+The reports show how well their investments are doing.
 Over time, you gain experience talking to clients directly.

 Associate / Paraplanner

 Associate or paraplanner roles are a step up in the financial planning career.
 People in these jobs help financial planners prepare plans and advice.
-They work on gathering client information, analyzing investment portfolios, and researching financial products.
+They gather client information, analyze investment portfolios, and research financial products.

 They also work closely with clients, helping them understand their long-term financial goals.
-Skills in tax laws and risk management are often used here.
+Skills in tax laws and risk management get regular use here.
 Moving from this role to a service advisor or financial planner is common.

 It requires strong interpersonal skills and an understanding of personal finance.